-In a juvenile toxicity study in rats, subcutaneous doses of 0.02, 0.13 and 0.6 mg/kg/day (0.7-, 5.4-, and 22-fold the human exposure at the MRHD) were administered to young rats from Postnatal Day 21 to 98.
+In a juvenile toxicity study in rats, subcutaneous doses of 0.02, 0.13 and 0.6 mg/kg/day (below, 3-, and 12-fold the human exposure at the MRHD based on AUC, respectively) were administered to young rats from Postnatal Day 21 to 98.
 As in other studies, lower body weight gain, body weights, and food consumption were observed in animals administered semaglutide when compared to control animals.
 Semaglutide also caused a delay in sexual maturation in both males and females.
 There were no consequential effects on estrus cycle length, the reproductive organs of either sex, the reproductive capacity of either sex, or on the ability of the females to maintain pregnancy.